TLDR

 - ⚠ Canadian-market reporting format may require manual reformatting for US state licensing auditors

-- ⚠ CCDF subsidy billing is not a native workflow — directors report handling it outside the platform
+- ⚠ CCDF subsidy billing is not a native workflow: directors report handling it outside the platform

 - ⚠ Per-child pricing model means costs scale up with enrollment, with no published cap

 An entry tier covers child profiles, daily reports, photos, and parent messaging.
-A professional tier adds billing, staff scheduling, and curriculum planning.
+A higher tier adds billing, staff scheduling, and curriculum planning.
 An enterprise tier covers multi-site operators with API access and dedicated support.

-The US Compliance Gap
+The US compliance gap

 Lillio started in Canada in 2012.
 The Canadian childcare licensing environment differs from US state-by-state regulations, and the platform’s reporting layer reflects its origins.
 Reports are formatted for parents, not for licensing officers.